Fightlapa/AutoStepper/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Fork information

+This is a fork of "Phr00t's Software".
+Original copyright © 2018 Phr00t's Software.

+Modifications and additional code:
+Copyright © 2025 Fightlapa - github

+This fork is distributed under the same license as the original project.